gloria-usanase/Salary-Prediction/README.md

 ## Purpose

-This project is examine a set of job postings with salaries and then predict salaries for a new set of job postings.
+The purpose of this project is to examine a set of job postings with salaries and then predict salaries for a new set of job postings.

 ## Technologies